datacarpentry/spreadsheet-ecology-lesson/ecology-examples/02-common-mistakes.md

 General best practice is to avoid adding characters such as newlines, tabs, and vertical tabs.
 In other words, treat a text cell as if it were a simple web form that can only contain text and spaces.

-[ include sample of problematic data, and cleaned version ]

 Previous: [Formatting data tables in spreadsheets.](01-format-data.html) Next: [Dates as data.](03-dates-as-data.html)